Kassmedia/alx-system_engineering-devops/0x19-postmortem/README.md

 Lessons Learned: The Power of the Semicolon

 This incident, while frustrating at the time,  serves as a hilarious reminder of the importance of code review and meticulous attention to detail.
 A tiny typo can have a website-wide impact!
+We are constantly stormed by a quantity of information, it’s tough to get people to read you.